Top 10 Cybersecurity Facts & Stats in 2026

 A good rule of thumb: Protect your IP address like you protect your gamer tag — if attackers can’t find you, they can’t flood you.

-Cybercrime Ventures estimates it to cost businesses and individuals over $10.5 trillion annually by 2025.
+Cybercrime Ventures estimates it costs businesses and individuals over $10.5 trillion annually.
 You read that right.
 Trillion.
 That’s up from $6 trillion in 2021, reports Cybercrime Magazine.
 It’s more profitable than the combined trade of illegal drugs.

 Why it matters for you: That massive figure isn’t just about corporations — it includes the money and data stolen from everyday consumers like you.